vastator3/tripcase/readme.md

 Heavily modified fork of https://github.com/madmod/tripcase

 You can export your flights to an .ics file with the following steps.
-You can then import this to iCalendar or TripIt.
+You can then import this to iCalendar.

+It also exports all trip info to export/all-trips.json, which you could further process using AI (or have AI enhance the script, or write a new script) to firther map the data.
+Open an issue in the repo and I can see if we can make a more helpful format.
+At least what is here allows you to stuff your data somewhere for now.

 I tested with nodejs version 20.
 I recommend you use nvm.
 [Install instructions](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script).